Physics-Informed Distillation of Diffusion Models for PDE-Constrained Generation: Introduction

-However, enforcing PDE constraints within diffusion models is nontrivial.
-A core difficulty is that, at individual noise level $t$, diffusion models operate on noisy variables $\vx_t$ rather than the clean physical field $\vx_0$, where constraints such as $\mathcal{F}[\vx_0] = 0$ are defined.
-Once noise is added, $\vx_0$ becomes inaccessible from $\vx_t$, making it impractical to apply physical constraints, as shown in the left part of Fig.~\ref{fig:method} (a).
-While one option is to reconstruct $\vx_0$ by running the full deterministic sampling trajectory, this approach is computationally expensive, as it requires many forward passes through the diffusion model \cite{bastek2025pdim}.
-A more common alternative is to approximate $\vx_0$ with the posterior mean $\mathbb{E}[\vx_0 | \vx_t]$, which can be efficiently computed via Tweedie’s formula \cite{bastek2025pdim, huang2024diffusionpde, cheng2025eci, jacobsen2024cocogen} (see right part of Fig.~\ref{fig:method} (a)).
-However, this introduces a theoretical inconsistency: enforcing constraints on the posterior mean, $\mathcal{F}[\mathbb{E}[\vx_0 | \vx_t]]$, is not equivalent to enforcing the expected constraint, $\mathbb{E}[\mathcal{F}[\vx_0] | \vx_t]$, due to Jensen’s inequality.
-This mismatch, known as the \textit{Jensen’s Gap} \cite{bastek2025pdim}, can lead to degraded physical fidelity.
-Overcoming this gap is crucial for reliable physics-constrained generation with diffusion models.
+Enforcing such PDE constraints within diffusion models is nontrivial.
+A core difficulty is that, at an individual noise level $t$, diffusion models operate on noisy variables $\vx_t$ rather than the clean physical field $\vx_0$, where constraints such as $\mathcal{F}[\vx_0] = 0$ are defined.
+To address this, one option is to reconstruct $\vx_0$ by running the full deterministic sampling trajectory, but this is computationally expensive since it requires many forward passes, and enforcing constraints through backpropagation often causes gradient issues \cite{bastek2025pdim}.
+A more common alternative is to approximate $\vx_0$ with the posterior mean $\mathbb{E}[\vx_0 | \vx_t]$, which can be efficiently computed via Tweedie’s formula \cite{bastek2025pdim, huang2024diffusionpde, cheng2025eci, jacobsen2024cocogen, ddrm, ddnm, diffpir, daps, LGD, DPG, scg} (see the right panel of Fig.~\ref{fig:method}(a)).
+However, this introduces a mismatch: enforcing constraints on the posterior mean, $\mathcal{F}[\mathbb{E}[\vx_0 | \vx_t]]$, is not equivalent to enforcing the expected constraint, $\mathbb{E}[\mathcal{F}[\vx_0] | \vx_t]$, due to Jensen's inequality.
+This issue, known as the \textit{Jensen's Gap} in inverse-problem diffusion guidance \cite{chung2022dps} and later studied in PDE-constrained diffusion models \cite{bastek2025pdim, huang2024diffusionpde}, can lead to degraded physical fidelity.

-\textbf{Contributions.} We propose a simple yet effective framework that enforces PDE constraints in diffusion models via post-hoc distillation, enabling reliable and efficient generation under physical laws.
-As shown in Fig.~\ref{fig:method} (c), our method sidesteps the limitations of existing constraint-guided diffusion-based approaches by decoupling physics enforcement from the diffusion trajectory.
+\textbf{Contributions.} We propose an effective framework that enforces PDE constraints in diffusion models via post-hoc distillation, enabling reliable and efficient generation under physical laws.
+As shown in Fig.~\ref{fig:method}(c), our method sidesteps the limitations of existing constraint-guided diffusion-based approaches by decoupling physics enforcement from the diffusion trajectory.
 Our main contributions are:

-\begin{itemize}[leftmargin=*] \item \textbf{Empirical confirmation of Jensen’s Gap:} We provide the first explicit empirical demonstration and quantitative analysis of the \textit{Jensen’s Gap}—a fundamental discrepancy that arises when PDE constraints are imposed on the posterior mean $\mathbb{E}[\vx_0 | \vx_t]$ at intermediate noise levels, rather than directly on the final clean sample $\vx_0$.
+\begin{itemize}[leftmargin=*, nosep] \item \textbf{Empirical confirmation of Jensen’s Gap:} We provide an empirical demonstration and quantitative analysis of the \textit{Jensen’s Gap} in PDE-constrained diffusion, a discrepancy that arises when PDE constraints are imposed on the posterior mean $\mathbb{E}[\vx_0 | \vx_t]$, rather than the final clean sample $\vx_0$.